Activists say death toll exceeds 400 as protesters defy regime in Iran

 Anti-regime protests raged on at Iranian universities and in various cities at the weekend, gaining a momentum in some areas that ran counter to the argument of officials that the protests would soon fizzle out.

-With the Iranian football team due to take on England in the second match of the FIFA World Cup finals in Qatar on November 21, the authorities will be nervous about any televised signs of solidarity with the protesters from squad members that could further fuel the unrest.
-Germany is reportedly irritated with FIFA for failing to take a position on events in Iran.
+With the Iranian football team due to take on England in the second match of the FIFA World Cup finals in Qatar on November 21, the authorities will be nervous about any televised unmissable signs of solidarity with the protesters from squad members that could further fuel the unrest.
+And some declarations of support have already been carefully phrased and delivered in the full glare of the global media.
+Germany, meanwhile, is reportedly irritated with FIFA for failing to take a position on events in Iran.

 Iran’s Supreme Leader Ayatollah Ali Khamenei on November 19 turned his attention to the threat of further disruptive labour action, warning that the country's "enemies" may try to mobilise workers after failing to bring down the Islamic government in more than two months of protests.